LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: INTRODUCTION

 Unlike adversarial training, detection-based methods scan the entire dataset to identify potential fraudsters according to human priors or parts of known fraudster patterns.
 Subsequent steps include either the removal of these identified users (hard detection)~\cite{zhang2014hhtsvm, yang2016rescale} or diminishing their impact during training by weight adjustment (soft detection)~\cite{zhang2020gcnbased}.
 Unfortunately, the performance of these methods is limited by their specific knowledge from heuristic priors or supervised fraudsters~\cite{chung2013beta, zhang2020gcnbased, yang2016rescale}.
 As shown in Figure~\ref{fig:intro_attack}, detection-based methods utilizing Bandwagon attacks as supervised data exhibit enhanced defense against such attacks, but fail to defend against DP attacks which deviate from the known supervised fraudsters.
 In practical scenarios, as attacks evolve, the ability of defense methods to adapt to unknown attacks is crucial.
 However, these methods can only mitigate impacts aligning with their specific knowledge and lack broader generalization to unknown attacks.

 Recently, Large Language Models (LLMs) have achieved significant advancements across a multitude of fields, showing extraordinary capabilities in diverse applications~\cite{jiao2023chatgpt, li2023empowering}.
 Researchers further demonstrate LLMs' ability to encapsulate expansive open-world knowledge, which can aid various tasks in achieving improved generalizability~\cite{fan2023recommender, hou2023learning}.
-Our study commences by exploring the effectiveness of LLMs in identifying unknown fraudulent entities within recommender systems, utilizing a subset of known supervised fraudsters, namely \textbf{LLM4Dec}.
-Comprehensive experimental results reveal the formidable generalizability of LLMs in recognizing various types of attacks, including those previously unknown, as depicted in Figure~\ref{fig:intro_attack}.

-Progressing from this foundation, our research addresses the limitations in the generalizability of existing defense strategies against unfamiliar attack types.
-This issue is illustrated in the left section of Figure~\ref{fig:llm_know}.
-Our work investigates leveraging the open-world knowledge of LLMs to enhance defense methods.
-By utilizing LLMs, we aim to move beyond the specific attack patterns learned from predetermined assumptions or supervised data towards a broader understanding of fraudsters for developing robust sequential recommender systems, as shown in the right section of Figure~\ref{fig:llm_know}.
+To address the aforementioned challenges, particularly the limited generalizability of existing defense methods against unknown attacks (as illustrated in the left part of Figure~\ref{fig:llm_know}), our work investigates leveraging the open-world knowledge of LLMs to enhance defense methods.
+By utilizing LLMs, we aim to move beyond the specific attack patterns learned from predetermined assumptions or supervised data towards a broader understanding of fraudsters for developing robust sequential recommender systems, as shown in the right part of Figure~\ref{fig:llm_know}.